Codecademy/docs/content/swiftui/concepts/views/terms/form/form.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 The **`Form`** view displays collected data in a single column.
-It is the main element used inside the "Settings" application on the iPhone or iPad or "System Settings" on other devices.
+It is the main element used inside the settings application on Apple devices or "System Settings" on other devices.

 ## Syntax